magao-x/handbook/operating/abeginnersguidetomagaox.rst

     # Subtract wfsref0

+To save fits files written in python here to local:
+    | Copy the fits files writen to /home/xsup/magic_portal
+    | Go to Box
+    | MagAOX/magic_portal
+    | Download the files
+    | Go back to the terminal ssh'd to aoc
+    | cd to /home/xsup/magic_portal
+    | remove the files you added

 Safe Shutdown!
 ==============

+Shutting down cacao:
+    | set loop gain to 0
+    | scroll to STOP control loop, and press enter
+    | scroll to Loop processes ON, press to STOP, and press enter

+The 4 processes for the loop should show as "stopped" in procCTRL, and the loop counter should no longer be increasing.
+Use :gray:`Top` to get back to the main cacao menu, or :gray:`Exit` to close aolconf.

 :red:`IMPORTANT`: First is warm up the 4 EMCCDs!
 These are camwfs, camlowfs, camsci1, and camsci2 (the camsci's cool automatically, even if you don't use them)